heptarch/heptarch.github.io/drafts/demon.md

  calibrated magnetic pulses, though we've had to extend governor theory considerably to perform them."
  The Duke: "No, I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
-"I misspoke.
-I was using this scheme to learn the shape of the artefact.
+"I was using this scheme to learn the shape of the artefact.
 I use 'instructions' figuratively."
 Westminster, the GPO, the House of Lords, even Madras, fade from the Duke's vision, resolved into a single question that